-Michael Schreffler (interim chair - spring 2019)
+Michael Schreffler (acting chair - spring 2019)

 Associate Professor, Art and Architecture of Spain and Latin America in the 16th and 17th centuries

 PhD, University of Chicago, Art History, 2000.
 Dissertation: “Art and Allegiance in Baroque New